 FRAMINGHAM – Framingham is at the brink of another investigation by the Massachusetts Department of Education.
 And, it all has to do with one simple law that our school system had already broken.

-To contextualize this issue, we need to set up a picture of what Framingham and its schools look like.
+To set and contextualize this issue, we have to set up a picture of what Framingham and its schools looks like.

 Many children in the district are bilingual speakers or are English Language Learners (ELL).
 Enrollment in the bilingual/ELL program has increased 67 percent in the last decade.